mainmatter/mainmatter.com/_posts/2021-10-18-automating-ember-learning-releases-with-rust.md

 [let me know](https://twitter.com/locks)!
 The project is still a work in progress so you might find things that are not done optimally.

-Two things I'd like to point out in the workflow is that I ended up using [`musl`](https://musl.libc.org/) through `rustup` in order to build the Linux binary, and that I'm currently publishing the binary as a _draft_, so it will not show up on the homepage of the repository.
+There's two things I'd like to point out in the workflow.
+One is that I ended up using [`musl`](https://musl.libc.org/) through `rustup` in order to build the Linux binary.
+The other is that I'm currently publishing the binary as a _draft_, so it will not show up on the homepage of the repository.

 ## Next steps